(Note: All pictures are dated 2016, unless otherwise indicated.)

 Madge Is For Sale

-She’s a well-equipt boat, and priced far below her value at $17,500.
+She’s a well-equipt boat, and priced far below her value.
 She is outfitted for cruising, and needs to get back into the water soon to fulfill her purpose.
 Potential buyers can contact me via email at firstname.lastname@example.org.

 Madge is being offered for sale “as is,” with no explicit or implied warranty or guarantee of the operation of boat systems or equipment at the time of sale.
 The sale price is open to negotiation.

 In the pictures below, please note that the Honda generator, dinghy and outboard motor are not included in the sale.
 Also, the coastal life raft and ditch bag are not included, but are available at additional cost.

 Items not shown but included in the sale:

 - Boat documentation and some equipment manuals (other manuals available online)

 - Secondary Danforth anchor and chain/rope rode

 - Breeze Booster self-supporting wind scoop for the V-berth hatch